 For example, if the goal is to sow discord and animosity among members of a community, the data and tools are now available for identifying disagreements and seams of latent distrust.
-Within any community there are always in-groups and out-groups, and it is increasingly easy to identify the members of each.
+Within any community, there are always in-groups and out-groups, and it is increasingly easy to identify the members of each.
 The next step is to simply provide the kinds of information (or disinformation) within each influence silo that will exacerbate distrust toward those "others" outside the silo, add more fuel of hostility to the disagreements, and then sit back and watch them go at each other's throats.
 If the goal is to encourage a "rally around me and my cause" effect, first convince the members of a particular influence silo that your issue is directly tied to whatever they care most about.
-Then create the illusion that what they care most about is threatened by those outside their influence silo, and that what you want is also threatened by the same out-group.
-You can also deploy tactics of identity politics to convince some members of the influence silo that they are not fully committed or being true to the in-group unless they act in some way (usually in defense of you want them to believe is threatened).
-As Oxford University's Philip Howard notes, digital influence efforts are most effective when the messages are "delivered by a relatively enclosed network of other accounts and other content that affirms and reinforces what people are seeing."110 what we already tend to believe.
+Then create the illusion that what they care most about is threatened by those outside their influence silo and that what you want is also threatened by the same out-group.
+You can also deploy tactics of identity politics to convince some members of the influence silo that they are not fully committed or being true to the in-group unless they act in some way (usually in defense of what you want them to believe is threatened).
+As Oxford University's Philip Howard notes, digital influence efforts are most effective when the messages are "delivered by a relatively enclosed network of other accounts and other content that affirms and reinforces what people are seeing."
+110

+As we'll address in chapter 5, modern social media platforms have helped create a variety of competing influence silos in at least two ways.
+111 First, we have a tremendous amount of freedom to actively seek out information that we believe will provide us with what we want to know, and quite often, we prefer sources of information that confirm what we already tend to believe.
 Further, we can ignore (or even block out) other information sources that question or contradict what we want to believe.
-Meanwhile, influence silos are also nurtured by an automated personalization of information involving algorithms that we have virtually no control over, and yet show us what the computer believes we will want to see.
+Meanwhile, influence silos are also nurtured by an automated personalization of information involving algorithms that we have virtually no control over and yet show us what the computer believes we will want to see.
 As a result, the computer becomes a channel through which we can be effectively influenced, and an increasing number of malicious actors are hacking into the channel to manipulate what we see and hear.
 This is why the term "digital" is used throughout the book to mean something that has direct relation to the online information ecosystem.